judif/mtls-nginx-nodejs-example/README.md

 #### Potential sources of errors

-A list of potential errors ...
+A list of errors ...

 ##### Error - Certificate Authority (CA) not known